dohnto/percona-initialized/README.md

 # percona-initialized
-Dockerfiles for modified percona image whit initialized database.
+Dockerfiles for modified percona image with initialized database.